-The internal financial systems of delegation are based on the Academies Financial Handbook September 2019 alongside the Trusts scheme of delegation and financial management procedures.
+The internal financial systems of delegation are based on the Academies Financial Handbook September 2020 alongside the Trusts scheme of delegation and financial management procedures.
 The systems are based on a framework of segregation of duties, schemes of delegation that include authorisation and approval at each layer.
-Over the Summer period a full internal audit was undertaken to ensure the Trust were fully complaint with the AFH 2019, and what evidence there was to support this.
-All Trustees received a copy of this report.
+Over the Summer period a full internal audit was undertaken to ensure the Trust budget setting process were fully complaint with the AFH 2019, and what evidence there was to support this.